kitled/linux/NOTES/Storage/ZFS/debian.md

     sudo apt install zfs-dkms zfsutils-linux
     ```

+    The build step takes some time.
+    `Building initial module for 6.1.0-26-amd64`

 > [!Caution]
 > If you are in a poorly configured environment (e.g. certain VM or container consoles), when `apt` attempts to pop up a message on first install, it may fail to notice a real console is unavailable, and instead appear to hang indefinitely.
 To circumvent this, you can prefix the apt install commands with `DEBIAN_FRONTEND=noninteractive`, like this:
 >